 Requesting a Live Event

-After you have finished the form you will receive confirmation that your event is set up, as well as link to the live event.
+After you have submitted your request, you will receive confirmation that your event is set up, as well as link to the live event.
 As an organiser you will need to share the link with your attendees, via email, a Teams chat or post it in a channel.

 Do a rehearsal

 Once you have completed this request, we do recommend you schedule a test live event a few days prior to the actual Live Event.
 This is to ensure both the producers and presenters have a clear knowledge of the functionality of a Live Event and make certain that everything works accordingly for the scheduled Live Event.

 The three user types for a Live Event are presenters, producers and attendees.
 Presenters and producers* can present their screen, speak and share camera information while producers can also monitor the chat and mark questions as “featured” so the rest of the attendees can see them.